-6.1 The Mayor, or at the request of or in the absence of the Mayor, the Deputy Mayor (if any) presides at meetings of the Council.
+6.1 The mayor, or at the request of or in the absence of the mayor, the deputy mayor (if any) presides at meetings of the council.

-6.2 If the Mayor and the Deputy Mayor (if any) are absent, a Councillor elected to Chair the meeting by the Councillors present presides at a meeting of the Council.
+6.2 If the mayor and the deputy mayor (if any) are absent, a councillor elected to chair the meeting by the councillors present presides at a meeting of the council.

-Election of the Chairperson in the absence of the Mayor and Deputy Mayor
+Election of the chairperson in the absence of the mayor and deputy mayor

-- 6.3 If no Chairperson is present at a meeting of the Council at the time designated for the holding of the meeting, the first business of the meeting must be the election of a Chairperson to preside at the meeting. - 6.4 The election of a Chairperson must be conducted: - (a) by the General Manager or, in their absence, an employee of the Council designated by the General Manager to conduct the election, or - (b) by the person who called the meeting or a person acting on their behalf if neither the General Manager nor a designated employee is present at the meeting, or if there is no General Manager or designated employee. - 6.5 If, at an election of a Chairperson, two (2) or more candidates receive the same number of votes and no other candidate receives a greater number of votes, the Chairperson is to be the candidate whose name is chosen by lot. - 6.6 For the purposes of clause 6.5, the person conducting the election must: - (a) arrange for the names of the candidates who have equal numbers of votes to be written on similar slips, and - (b) then fold the slips so as to prevent the names from being seen, mix the slips and draw one (1) of the slips at random. - 6.7 The candidate whose name is on the drawn slip is the candidate who is to be the Chairperson. - 6.8 Any election conducted under clause 6.3, and the outcome of the vote, are to be recorded in the minutes of the meeting.
+- 6.3 If no chairperson is present at a meeting of the council at the time designated for the holding of the meeting, the first business of the meeting must be the election of a chairperson to preside at the meeting. - 6.4 The election of a chairperson must be conducted: - (a) by the general manager or, in their absence, an employee of the council designated by the general manager to conduct the election, or - (b) by the person who called the meeting or a person acting on their behalf if neither the general manager nor a designated employee is present at manager or designated employee. - 6.5 If, at an election of a chairperson, two (2) or more candidates receive the same number of votes and no other candidate receives a greater number of votes, the chairperson is to be the candidate whose name is chosen by lot. - 6.6 For the purposes of clause 6.5, the person conducting the election must: - (a) arrange for the names of the candidates who have equal numbers of votes to be written on similar slips, and

+- (b) then fold the slips so as to prevent the names from being seen, mix the slips and draw one of the slips at random. - 6.7 The candidate whose name is on the drawn slip is the candidate who is to be the chairperson. - 6.8 Any election conducted under clause 6.3, and the outcome of the vote, are to be recorded in the minutes of the meeting.